 SICK is committed to elevating the voices of sick & disabled people by publishing essays, features, poetry, visual art, interviews, and more.
 Our aim is to increase representation of sick & disabled people in publishing and the arts, and to challenge the harmful stereotypes and misconceptions surrounding disability.

 Issue 2 is now available to order here.
-PLEASE NOTE we are only accepting visual art submissions for our 2021 wall calendar at this time, but will open our submission window again for issue 3.
+PLEASE NOTE we are only accepting visual art submissions for our 2021 wall calendar at this time, but will open our regular submission window again for issue 3 at a later date.
 Please see below for more information and frequently asked questions.

 - Arnolfini, BAM Store + Space, The DIY Supermarket (Bristol)